 1:3 Grace to you and peace from God our Father and the Lord Jesus Christ, 1:4 who gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father, 1:5 to whom be the glory forevermore.
 Amen.

 Paul himself preached the gospel to these churches (1:8), but after he left Galatia, some men arrived preaching a very dangerous (1:8-9) distortion of the gospel (1:6-7) to the churches in Galatia (1:2).
-Apparently they said that Paul obtained his version of the gospel from other people; not directly from Christ, like the disciples did.
+Apparently, they said that Paul obtained his version of the gospel from other men; not directly from Christ, as the disciples did.

 They also apparently called into question Paul’s apostleship and, therefore, his authority.
-Paul wrote the letter to the Galatians to correct that distortion, and he starts by claiming that he is “an apostle”, which means somebody sent from God.
-Paul continues by claiming that he was “sent not from men nor by a man, but by Jesus Christ and God the Father” (NIV 1:1).
-This is an important part of his defence of the message he preached, and is emphasized in 1:11-12.
+Paul wrote the letter to the Galatians to correct that distortion, and he starts by claiming that he was “not sent from men … but through Jesus Christ” (1:1), which means that he is an apostle.
+This is an important part of his defense of the message he preached and is emphasized in 1:11-12.

 This was “according to the will of our God and Father” (1:4).
 We sometimes teach our children to love Jesus and to fear the Father.
-We also sometimes think that Christ died to pacify God and to convince Him to accept us.
+We also sometimes think that Christ died to pacify God and to convince the Father to accept us.
 Paul’s message is the opposite: Christ’s death for our benefit was the will of the Father and initiated by the Father: